svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_parsing_expressions/index.md

 ```

 Symbols are made up of a set of allowed characters.
 The characters
-that are alloved in the first position of a symbol is different from
+that are allowed in the first position of a symbol is different from
 those allowed in any of the other positions.
 The following two boolean
-functions return `true` for valid symbol characters.
+functions return `true` for valid symbol characters and `false`
+otherwise, of course.

 ```
 bool symchar0(char c) {